turbot/tailpipe-docs/docs/develop/writing-plugins/implementing-tables.md

    - `EnrichRow()`: Processes each row, adding standard fields and extracting relevant information

 3. **Create a mapper**: Implement a mapper that transforms source data into your table's row struct.
 The mapper should handle the source input type and map to your schema struct.
+   - If multiple sources are supported, you can create multiple mappers for different source types.

 4. **Register your table**: In your plugin's main package (typically in a file like `plugin.go`), register your table using the `RegisterTable` function: